 Minnesota Council for the Gifted and Talented

-STAR is a sanctioned activity of the Homeschool Chapter of the Minnesota Council for the Gifted and Talented.
-Membership in the MCGT Homeschool Chapter is required for STAR families.
+STAR is a sanctioned activity of the CHOICES Chapter of the Minnesota Council for the Gifted and Talented.
+Membership in the MCGT CHOICES Chapter is required for STAR families.
 MCGT is a statewide non-profit support and advocacy organization of parents, educators, and other professionals who live or work with gifted children and are interested in their education and well-being.
 The MCGT mission is to promote better understanding of, and educational services for, gifted and talented children and their families.
 MCGT is a registered 501(c)(3) organization and was established in 1946. http://mcgt.net.